MollySQuinn/mollysquinn.github.io/_pages/about.md

   - /about.html
 ---

-Experienced Sr. Data Scientist with Ph.D.in Computer Science and background in experimental psychology.
+Experienced Sr. Data Scientist with Ph.D. in Computer Science and background in experimental psychology.

 -- Under Construction --